yuyingcwynn/ThoughtLeaderAI/SEO_SUBMISSION_GUIDE.md

 - All page components updated with SEO metadata

 Your website is now fully optimized for search engines.
 The next critical step is submitting your sitemap to Google Search Console to begin the indexing process.

+## Domain Correction Complete
+All SEO references have been updated from wittingly.ventures to wittinglyventures.com to match your actual domain.